Senior Driver Car Insurance: Rates, Discounts & Best Companies for Older Drivers

 Senior Car Insurance Discounts You Shouldn't Miss

 The good news: there are several well-established discounts designed specifically for older drivers, and many seniors qualify for more than one.
-Here's a breakdown of what to look for when reviewing or comparing car insurance quotes.
+Here's a breakdown of what to look for when reviewing or comparing quotes.

 Mature Driver / Defensive Driving Course Discount

-Low Mileage Discount
+Low Mileage & Pay-Per-Mile Programs

-Retiree / Senior Age Discount
+Loyalty / Mature Driver Age Discount

-Bundling & Loyalty Discounts
+Bundling & Multi-Policy Discounts

 Pincher's Pro Tip

 Stack your discounts.
 A low-mileage discount + a defensive driving course discount + a bundling discount can combine for 20–30% in total savings on your premium.
+Always ask your insurer which discounts can be applied simultaneously.

 Compare Car Insurance Rates in Ohio